How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 -

-There are many commercial cleaners that are specially formulated for cleansing urethane glue.
-Pick a good brand that doesn’t have any odor and doesn’t leave residues.
+There are many commercial cleaners that are specially formulated for cleaning urethane glue.
+Pick a brand that doesn't have any odor and doesn't leave residues.

-However, if you want to go the natural way, you can use mineral spirits.
+However, if you want to go the natural route, you can use mineral spirits.

-Dampen a mopping pad with mineral spirits and apply it to the glue.
-Then, use a second, dry mopping pad to scrub at the glue until it goes away.
+Dampen a cleaning cloth with mineral spirits and apply it to the glue.
+Then, use a second, dry cloth to scrub at the glue until it goes away.